simonbogh/CarND-Behavioral-Cloning-P3/README.md

 A detailed report about the implementation can be found in [REPORT.md](REPORT.md)

-Below you will find a summary of the essential details about the repository, files, installation and requried dependencies.
+Below you will find a summary of the essential details about the repository, files, installation and required dependencies.
 The project contains various files essential to the training and validation of the Convolutional Neural Network:

 * `model.py`: script used to create and train the model
 * `drive.py`: script to drive the car with the trained model